lubyant/CAID/README.md

 By following these steps, you will successfully set up, train, and evaluate a deep learning model on the CAID dataset using MMSegmentation.

+## Images accessbility
+The aerial imagery is provided by United States Department of Agriculture (USDA), which provides authorization for freely use. https://www.fsa.usda.gov/help/accessibility-statement

 ## Contributors
 Wei Wang, University of Wisconsin, Madison